igrigorik/hackernews-button/README.md

 ![HN Button](http://img.skitch.com/20120415-bp8igiq74w53f91swt6tcy9cx8.jpg)

 Async, embeddable submit + vote counter button for Hacker News.
-If the story has not be posted to HN, it will automatically show the "Submit" button, otherwise it will report the latest point count for the story.
+If the story has not been posted to HN, it will automatically show the "Submit" button, otherwise it will report the latest point count for the story.

 ### Embedding the button